Makkari (comics)

-Makkari, formerly known as Hurricane and Mercury, is a character appearing in American comic books published by Marvel Comics.
-Created by Martin A. Burnstein and Jack Kirby, the character first appeared as Makkari in The Eternals #5 (November 1976), but through retroactive continuity was later established as also having been Mercury in Red Raven Comics #1 (August 1940).
-He is a member of the Eternals, a race of superhumans in the Marvel Universe.
+Makkari, formerly known as Hurricane and Mercury, is a fictional character appearing in American comic books published by Marvel Comics.
+Created by Jack Kirby, the character first appeared as Makkari in The Eternals #5 (November 1976), but through retroactive continuity was later established as also having been Mercury in Red Raven Comics #1 (August 1940), created by Kirby and Martin Bursten.

+Makkari is a member of the Eternals, a race of superhumans in the Marvel Universe.
 He was also a member of the First Line and Monster Hunters.
 Lauren Ridloff portrays a deaf female version of Makkari in the Marvel Cinematic Universe, debuting in Eternals (2021).

 Publication history

 Originally, Makkari was a character in Jack Kirby's The Eternals.
 Mark Gruenwald later reintroduced Makkari as a long-running supporting character in the Quasar series.

 Hurricane reappears as a member of the Monster Hunters in Marvel Universe #4 (September 1998), in a story set in the 1950s.
 By the end of this three-issue story, it turns out the monsters they are hunting are actually Deviants and Hurricane is revealed to be Makkari.
-Marvel Comics continuity was later retconned so that the character presented as the mythological god Mercury, introduced in Red Raven Comics #1 (August 1940; "Mercury in the 20th Century" by artist Kirby and writer Martin A. Bursten, pen name "Burstein"), was actually Makkari.
+Marvel Comics continuity was later retconned so that the character presented as the mythological god Mercury, introduced in Red Raven Comics #1 ("Mercury in the 20th Century" by artist Kirby and writer Martin A. Bursten; August 1940), was actually Makkari.
 Mercury was only seen in that single story, in which he worked to thwart the machinations of Pluto.

 Makkari is featured as one of the main characters in the Marvel limited series Eternals (2006–07), written by Neil Gaiman and penciled by artist John Romita Jr.